 Here’s a second lab with three locations in Ottawa that processes E6, C41 and also B&W. I haven’t heard of them before or phoned them, so I am not sure of turnaround times – I’m guessing they probably develop everything at one location, but who knows (if you know, fill me in).

-I know of Borealis because Downtown Camera in Toronto sends out some E6 orders to them (as mentioned above).
 Borealis doesn’t have the greatest web page ever, but they seem to develop C41 and B&W as well as the E6, in all sizes.

 This business in Montreal has 2 locations listed, one as ’boutique’ and one as ’boutique and lab’.
-The lab develops E6, C41 and B&W. The fact they develop E6 is a sign that they’re a fairly serious slab, so I’d definitely give them a look.
+The lab develops E6, C41 and B&W. The fact they develop E6 is a sign that they’re a fairly serious lab, so I’d definitely give them a look.

 A reader from Montreal emailed saying that I might want to include this business.
 He said they were pretty good, and that lots of pros go there.
 Having just looked at their website, I can see why.
 Photo Service clearly offers a wide variety of services, pretty much anything you can think of, including normal E6, C41 and B&W development, but also pushing and pulling (of all 3 formats), cross-processing (E6 in C41 chemistry and vice versa), and more.